kubuntu-team/kubuntu-manual/source/welcome.rst

 What is Linux?
 ===============

 Linux is an operating system kernel that resembles the Unix operating system.
 The kernel is the main software required for any operating system, providing a communication bridge between hardware and software.
 Linux has become a leading element of the worldwide movement to embrace free and open source software.
-The term "GNU/Linux" is a way of referring to operating systems based on the Linux kernel combined with parts from the .. _GNU Project: http://www.gnu.org.
+The term "GNU/Linux" is a way of referring to operating systems based on the Linux kernel combined with parts from the `GNU Project <http://www.gnu.org>`_.

 What is *KDE*?